jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 This step is optional.
 I want to simulate the situation when the nodes are not sitting in the same subnet, and can talk to each other only over the Tailscale VPN.
 This way maybe easier to understand what we doing with the VPN.

-I don't want to make it complicated, so simpy disable the communiction between node with iptables.
+I don't want to make it complicated, so simply disable the communication between node with iptables.

 **kube02-m1**